HIV and Hepatitis B

-Hepatitis B is a liver disease caused by the hepatitis B virus (HBV).
-The abbreviation HBV can stand for either the virus or the disease it causes.
+Hepatitis B is a liver infection caused by the hepatitis B virus (HBV).
+The abbreviation HBV can stand for either the virus or the infection it causes.

 HBV can be a short-term (acute) or a long-term (chronic) illness:

-HBV is a contagious disease that can spread from person to person.
+HBV is a contagious infection that can spread from person to person.

 How Does HBV Spread From Person to Person?

-HBV is spread through contact with the blood, semen, or other body fluid of a person infected with HBV.
+HBV is spread through contact with the blood, semen, or other body fluid of a person who has HBV.
 Among adults in the United States, HBV is spread mainly through sexual contact.